Canva for digital marketing

 How to Work in Canva: Basics for Beginners

-Why is Canva Useful for Your Marketing Team?
+Why Is Canva Useful for Your Marketing Team?

 • Brand Kit: You can define your colors, fonts, and logos.
-This is crucial for maintaining some level of brand consistency.
+This is crucial for some level of brand consistency.

-Template Trap: When "Quick and Easy" Becomes a Problem
+The Template Trap: When "Quick and Easy" Becomes a Problem

 The Difference Between "Pretty" and Functional Design

-1. Cognitive Load: Does the user lose focus too quickly due to too many elements?
+1. Cognitive load: Does the user lose focus too quickly due to too many elements?

 Canva vs. Professional Tools (Figma, Affinity, Adobe)